Please Don't Date Him: Casting

 In June 2020, Song Ha-yoon was cast for her comeback series.
 Lee Jun-young was cast as the main male lead of the series in the same month.
 Later in October, Yoon Bo-mi and Gong Min-jung were cast to play supporting roles.

 Filming

-Script reading was done in October 2020 as new stills were released.
+The script reading was done in October 2020 as new stills were released.
 The first teaser was released in the last week of October 2020.